laarkell/dig333-devlog/README.md

 Platt experiments:

 1. Taste the power
-    a.
-Text, photos, etc.
+    1. Text, photos, etc.
-    b.
-Describe the most important thing you learned (to share in class)
+    1. Describe the most important thing you learned (to share in class)
-    c.
-Write a quiz question (which we will discuss in class)
+    1. Write a quiz question (which we will discuss in class)

 2. Lets abuse a battery
-    a.
-Text, photos, etc.
+    1. Text, photos, etc.
-    b.
-Describe the most important thing you learned (to share in class)
+    1. Describe the most important thing you learned (to share in class)
-    c.
-Write a quiz question (which we will discuss in class)
+    1. Write a quiz question (which we will discuss in class)

 3. Your first circuit
-    a.
-Text, photos, etc.
+    1. Text, photos, etc.
-    b.
-Describe the most important thing you learned (to share in class)
+    1. Describe the most important thing you learned (to share in class)
-    c.
-Write a quiz question (which we will discuss in class)
+    1. Write a quiz question (which we will discuss in class)

 4. Varying the voltage
-    a.
-Text, photos, etc.
+    1. Text, photos, etc.
-    b.
-Describe the most important thing you learned (to share in class)
+    1. Describe the most important thing you learned (to share in class)
-    c.
-Write a quiz question (which we will discuss in class)
+    1. Write a quiz question (which we will discuss in class)

 5. Lets make a battery
-    a.
-Text, photos, etc.
+    1. Text, photos, etc.
-    b.
-Describe the most important thing you learned (to share in class)
+    1. Describe the most important thing you learned (to share in class)
-    c.
-Write a quiz question (which we will discuss in class)
+    1. Write a quiz question (which we will discuss in class)

 <!--